ahmadaimandev/Hamburger-Menu/README.md

 ## Description

-The Quote Generator project combines HTML, CSS, and JavaScript to create a dynamic web app.
-It fetches random quotes from an API, delivering an engaging and visually appealing experience.
-JavaScript seamlessly retrieves and displays quotes, ensuring an interactive user experience.
+The "Hamburger Menu" project is a responsive website navigation system built with HTML, CSS, and Javascript.
+It utilizes a hamburger icon to enhance user experience and provide an intuitive menu for easy navigation.
 ## Usage

 To use this project, follow these steps: